ZacAster/CITS4403_Project/README.md

 We are studying parking-search congestion in a busy campus-style car park.

 The model is intentionally simple.
-It is not meant to copy one exact UWA car park.
-We keep the parts that matter for our research question: cars arriving, driving around looking for a space, temporarily blocking cars behind while parking, staying parked for some time, and eventually leaving.
+The parts that matter for our research question: cars arriving, driving around looking for a space, temporarily blocking cars behind while parking, staying parked for some time, and eventually leaving.

 ## Research questions